 All the files you have copied to the NEWFILES folder will automatically be moved into place when you disconnect the device from the computer and the computer.
 The settings you made will be back in place again.

 In case the predefined activity files are ignored

 It is possible that if you save the predefined activity files (i.e., the running activity with the name 0RCARRE.FIT that comes by default for running), when you copy it back to the watch, it simply ignores those activities and keep the predefined ones, with their factory settings.
 That is, despite copying the files, you will see that the configuration is not the one you made, and it is simply the one that comes with the watch by default.

-If you want to force the watch to write those original activities, you must change the name of the original file to add a digit in front of it (for example, adding a 2 to the file, making it 20RCARRE.FIT).
-Copy those files to the watch memory again, and when the watch restarts you will see that the message "Updating" is briefly displayed on the screen.
+If you want to force the clock to write those original activities, you must rename the original file to add a digit in front of it (for example, by adding a 2 to the file, leaving it as 20RCARRE.FIT).
+Copy these files to the clock memory again, and when the clock restarts you will see the message "Updating" briefly displayed on the screen.
 After completing the startup check the application in question, you will see that your personal settings are already there.
-The watch will also rename the file by removing the 2 we have put in and leave it with the correct naming structure.
+The watch will also rename the file removing the 2 we have put in and leave it with the correct naming structure.